 The majority of Reacher goes for a kind of stylized realism.
 It’s a work of fiction, of course, but it attempts to keep its feet mostly in the real world.
 Occasionally, it does step over the line with moments that feel straight out of a comic book, but at those points, we’re already fully on board with the characters and we’ll buy pretty much anything we’re told.
 Whether the show’s creators will expand upon this in the future is unknown at this point, but what is hoped for most is that they maintain Reacher’s characterization without diluting it.
 It’s a terrific show, one worthy of more than a single watch, and let’s hope that the filmmakers can keep up with this kind of quality storytelling.

 Reacher was captured digitally by cinematographer Ronald Plante at what was likely 6K resolution using Sony VENICE CineAlta cameras with Vantage MiniHawk, Cooke S4, and Optimo Zoom spherical lenses.
 It was also likely finished as a 4K Digital Intermediate, at the aspect ratio of 2.00:1.
-Paramount brings the first season of the show to Ultra HD graded for High Dynamic Range in HDR10 only.
-The Blu-ray release, which we also reviewed, was impressive with maxed out bit rates and lovely saturation.
-The UHD offers a similar, but not quite as dazzling a picture, at least for the format that it’s being presented on.
-As I noted in the Blu-ray review, the high quality of that presentation could only be improved in 2160p.
-And while there are some advantages when it comes to color and contrast, each episode offers unexpectedly low bit rates that rarely rise above 50 Mbps (between 70 and 100 would be more appropriate).
-Minor compression anomalies are scattered throughout, although you may need a fine-toothed comb to spot them.
-The color palette is graded with golden hues, giving the show’s look a slightly unnatural but still highly saturated appearance.
+Paramount brings the first season of the show to Blu-ray with a beautiful presentation featuring a maxed out bitrate.
+Blacks are inky deep with perfect contrast, while the color palette in general is graded with golden hues, giving the look of the show a slightly unnatural but still highly saturated appearance.
 Flesh tones aren’t always natural, but they’re not always meant to be.
 Strong swatches of green, red, and blue permeate various scenes in and around the town of Margrave, but there are also occasionally strong uses of purple and orange during scenes set outside in bigger cities.
-The HDR grade widens the gamut slightly to allow richer detail in these hues, but mostly improves shadow detail during darker scenes.
-This is not a poor UHD presentation by any means, but if it had been given slightly better compression, there would be no question of its quality.
+The finer nuances and extreme fine detail captured in the cinematography can only be improved in 2160p.
+In 1080p, the show simply cannot look any better.
+It’s stellar.

 Audio is included in English 5.1 DTS-HD Master Audio with optional subtitles in English and English SDH.
 It’s a highly active mix with frequent panning and careful placement of ambient activity.
 Dialogue exchanges are clear and precise while the score and music selection is given plenty of support.
 There are steady uses of LFE that put the subwoofers to work, aiding a full-bodied and aggressive surround experience.
 Other audio options include English Audio Description, and German and French 5.1 Dolby Digital.
 Other subtitle options include German and French.

-Reacher: Season One is a 3-Disc set that sits in a solid black amaray case, eliminating the inner sleeve of the Blu-ray which listed the contents of each disc.
-No slipcover is included, though the outer sleeve features identical artwork.
+Reacher: Season One is a 3-Disc set that sits in a blue amaray case with two of the discs sitting on top of each other.
+The inner sleeve lists the contents of each disc, while the outer sleeve and slipcover feature identical artwork.
 The following episodes and extras are included on each disc:

 DISC ONE: EPISODES 1-3